Warriors Orochi 3: Characters

-The game also include collaboration characters from other Tecmo Koei franchises; Ninja Gaiden, Bladestorm: The Hundred Years' War, Warriors: Legends of Troy, Dead or Alive, Trinity: Souls of Zill O'll, and Atelier as well a character from outside the Tecmo Koei property; Soulcalibur from Namco Bandai.
+The game also include collaboration characters from other Tecmo Koei franchises: Ninja Gaiden, Bladestorm: The Hundred Years' War, Warriors: Legends of Troy, Dead or Alive, Trinity: Souls of Zill O'll, and Atelier.
+It also has a character from Soulcalibur, a Namco Bandai series.
 Those characters appear and star in their own alternate version of stages within the game.
 The following collaboration characters are: